lowievane/Fedora-Lab/docs/wireguard.md

 > [Docker Compose file](../stacks/vpn.yaml)

-Wireguard is my VPN protocol of choice and I use this to remote into my private network from the outside world.
+Wireguard is my VPN protocol of choice and I use this to remote into my private network from the outside world, since this whole server is closed of to the outside.